 If you would like to set up your exhibit earlier than Friday, please let us know in the Special Request Form.

 Makers who need to work longer hours than listed must make arrangements with the Production Team.
 Email [email protected].
 Major construction must be completed on Friday, and all final touchups must be completed by 9:30 am on Saturday, September 22.

 Bring your Maker Entry Pass, so it can be scanned and exchanged for a wristband for easier in/out access on Friday through Sunday.
 All Maker assistants must have a Maker Entry Pass or ticket for entry onsite.

 For safety purposes, we request that children under the age of 15 not be on the Maker Faire floor during setup or teardown hours.

-You must have a Maker Entry Pass or ticket, which can be used at any gate.
+On Friday through Sunday: You must have a Maker Entry Pass or ticket, which can be used at any gate.
 The easiest scenario is entering with your wristband, which you receive during setup.
-The check-in process can be found here.

 - Obtain a Temporary Unloading Pass from security personnel at the Gate.

 - Write your cell phone number on the permit.

 - Drive on to the grounds slowly and safely.

 - Quickly unload from an area (or near a door) closest to your exhibit location and out of fire lanes.